-This Blog begins with a description of computer networks became more & more sophisticated from Types of Network, Network Interface & Network Software.
-Now, instead of string, networks use electrical cables, fiber-optic cables, or wireless signals to connect computers to each other.
+This Blog begins with a description of computer networks became more & more sophisticated from Types of Network, Network Interface, Network Building Blocks & Network Software.
+Now, instead of a string, networks use electrical cables, fiber-optic cables, or wireless signals to connect computers.

 Network Building Blocks